michalliu/task.js/README.md

     set the callback function to execute after each small task is executed

-    `fn` - the callback function. this function will be passed three parameters. `step` - the index of "run" function, `currentRepeat` - the index of repeat, `totalRepeat` - total repeat times.
+    `fn` - the callback function. this function will be passed three parameters. `step` - the index of "run" function, `totalStep` - the total step of the task, `currentRepeat` - the index of repeat, `totalRepeat` - total repeat times.

     **returns:**